 History of the road to Wat Doi Suthep

-Few people know about the history of the road to Wat Doi Suthep.
+Few people know about the history of the road that leads to Wat Doi Suthep.
 Followers of the “monk-engineer” Kruba Srivichai constructed the road to the base of the stairs leading to the temple.
 He is known as the Saint of Lanna and was involved in more than a hundred projects.
 There was already a road leading up to the temple suitable for cars, but this was most likely not an all-weather road.
 Work on the paving of the road started on November 9, 1934, at the start of the dry season.
 Pictures show Chao Kaew Nawarat (1862-1939), the last ruler of Chiang Mai, wielding a tool to start the construction ceremoniously.

 The road is completed